SAINT-RONIN/visual-shield/README.md

 ### Admin features

 - View a list of all users
+- Create new user accounts
 - Change a user's role between `member` and `admin`
+- Deactivate and reactivate user accounts
+- Reset a user's password

 ### Security and technical safeguards